nokia/moler/README.md

 * **Moler** in spanish :es: means:
    * grind, reduce to powder
    * **as this library should grind tested software to find it's bugs**

-## Moler key features
-* Event observers & callbacks (alarms are events example)
-  * to allow for online reaction (not offline postprocessing)
-* Commands as self-reliant object
-  * to allow for command triggering and parsing encapsulated in single object (lower maintenance cost)
-* Run observers/commands in the background
-  * to allow for test logic decomposition into multiple commands running in parallel
-  * to allow for handling unexpected system behavior (reboots, alarms)
-* State machines -> automatic auto-connecting after dropped connection
-  * to increase framework auto-recovery and help in troubleshooting "what went wrong"
-* Automatic logging of all connections towards devices used by tests
-  * to decrease investigation time by having logs focused on different parts of system under test

-## Library content
-Library provides "bricks" for building automated tests:
-* have clearly defined responsibilities
-* have similar API
-* follow same construction pattern (so new ones are easy to create)

 # API design reasoning
 The main goal of command is its usage simplicity: just run it and give me back its result.